itzsanjus/chatbot_llama2/README.md

 ## Usage

-The Llama2 Chat Bot can be used for answering medical-related queries.
+The Llama2 Chat Bot can be used for answering queries from uploaded PDF.
 To use the bot, you can follow these steps:

 1. Start the bot by running the application or using the provided Python script.